The Calder\'on problem for third order nonlocal wave equations with time-dependent nonlinearities and potentials: Introduction

 In the influential article \cite{TGMS}, the authors studied the so-called Calder\'on problem for the \emph{fractional Schrödinger equation}

-where $\Omega\subset\R^n$ is a bounded Lipschitz domain, $0<s<1$ and $q$ a bounded potential.
-In particular, they established the \emph{unique continuation property (UCP)} of the fractional Laplacian $(-\Delta)^s$ for functions belonging to the class $H^r(\R^n)$, $r\in\R$, and by a Hahn--Banach argument the $L^2(\Omega)$ Runge approximation property for solutions to the fractional Schr\"odinger equation \eqref{eq: frac schroed}.
-The latter approximation result together with an Alessandrini-type identity allowed the authors to uniquely recover the potential $q$ from the DN map $\Lambda_q$.
-Later in \cite{ARMS}, a $\widetilde{H}^s(\Omega)$ Runge approximation result was obtained that allowed the authors to uniquely recover certain singular potentials (Sobolev multipliers).
-The previous uniqueness and approximation results have been generalized in \cite{JRPZ} to domains $\Omega$ which are not necessarily bounded and \cite{KRZ} studies the UCP in the more general scale of Bessel potential spaces $H^{t,p}(\R^n)$.
+where $\Omega \subset \mathbb{R}^n$ is a bounded Lipschitz domain, $0 < s < 1$, and $q$ is a bounded potential.
+In particular, they established the \emph{unique continuation property (UCP)} of $(-\Delta)^s$ for functions in $H^r(\mathbb{R}^n)$, $r\in\mathbb{R}$, and, by a Hahn--Banach argument, the $L^2(\Omega)$ Runge approximation property for solutions of \eqref{eq: frac schroed}.
+Combining this approximation with an Alessandrini-type identity, the authors proved that the potential $q$ can be uniquely recovered from the DN map $\Lambda_q$.
+Later, a $\widetilde{H}^s(\Omega)$ Runge approximation was obtained in \cite{ARMS}, allowing the recovery of certain singular potentials (Sobolev multipliers).
+These uniqueness and approximation results were generalized in \cite{JRPZ} to unbounded domains, while \cite{KRZ} studied the UCP in the more general scale of Bessel potential spaces $H^{t,p}(\mathbb{R}^n)$.

-Using these tools, there are numerous articles concerning the inverse problems of both linear and nonlinear nonlocal PDEs, including the elliptic, parabolic, wave equations, and other coupled systems, see, for example, \cite{MYLA,CKJG,CRTZ,DLC,TRSU,KLW,KMSK,PZJN,LiLi,LLZY,YHGNPZ,LTZ1,LTZ2,JRPZ,ARMS,PZ1} and the references therein.
+Moreover, \cite[Proposition~5.1]{TRSU} establishes a measurable unique continuation property (MUCP) for the fractional Schrödinger equation \eqref{eq: frac schroed} when $q \in L^\infty(\Omega)$ and $1/4 \le s < 1$: if $u \in H^s(\mathbb{R}^n)$ solves \eqref{eq: frac schroed} and vanishes on a set of positive measure, then $u$ must vanish identically.
+Furthermore, according to \cite[Remark~5.6]{TRSU}, this MUCP extends to the full range $0 < s < 1$ provided that $q \in C^1(\overline{\Omega})$ (see also \cite{fall2014unique}).
+In contrast to the UCP, which depends only on $(-\Delta)^s$, the MUCP fundamentally relies on the fractional Schrödinger equation.

+In the regime $1/4 \le s < 1$, the MUCP yields a single-measurement uniqueness result for the inverse problem.
+Indeed, since MUCP ensures that the solution $u$ of \eqref{eq: frac schroed} with nonzero exterior data satisfies $u \neq 0$ a.e.\ in $\Omega$, we may write